Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 Canadian employment-discrimination law is divided by jurisdiction.
 The Canadian Human Rights Commission handles only [federal matters](https://www.chrc-ccdp.gc.ca/find-help/file-discrimination-complaint/find-out-if-you-are-right-place), while provincial and territorial bodies cover most employers and may define grounds, exceptions, and procedures differently.
 In the United States, the EEOC describes sex discrimination in hiring as a [prohibited employment practice](https://www.eeoc.gov/prohibited-employment-policiespractices).

 That is another reason to prefer questions connected to the work.

-Production incidents are part of software engineering.
-How someone talks about them tells me more than a polished resume, a brand-name employer, a school, an email domain, or a rehearsed answer about strengths and weaknesses.
+Production incidents are part of software engineering, and how someone talks about them tells me more than a polished resume, a brand-name employer, a school, an email domain, or a rehearsed answer about strengths and weaknesses.

-Find me a better filter that is actually available in a real interview, under real time constraints, with the information employers really use.

-Until then, I will keep asking.
+Until someone finds a better filter that is available in a real interview, under real time constraints and with the information employers really use, I will keep asking.

 ## Why Production Is Different